pgdogdev/docs/docs/installation.md

 Users are configured separately to allow them to be encrypted at rest in environments that support it, like in Kubernetes or with the AWS Secrets Manager.

-Both config files should to be placed in the current working directory (`$PWD`) for PgDog to detect them.
+Both config files should be placed in the current working directory (`$PWD`) for PgDog to detect them.
 Alternatively, you can pass their paths at startup as arguments:

 ```bash